squarepupil/website-pages/src/pages/detailed.md

 Our democratic justice system empowers our students to find their voice as individuals and as part of the community.
 They quickly change roles from defendant to plaintiff to juror.
-In a matter of minutes, they go from rule breakers to rule makers (and possibly back again!).
+In a matter of minutes, they can go from rule breakers to rule enforcers to rule makers.
 They learn to look out for one another and for our system as a whole.

 Empowerment is at the heart of what students learn at our school.
 Regardless